nsshommo/jaycuthrell.github.io/blog/_posts/2002-07-08-and-for-my-next-trick.markdown

 :)

 Fast forward to today and I am the last person from what was the Carolinas.
 I've been working out of the NC office (see also: Jay's House) for over a year now.
-That's meant... travel!!! :)
+That's meant, travel!!! :)

 What a ride.
 Traveling for client projects has allowed me to experience:

 - Dry ribs and routers in Memphis
 - Flat beer and Red Hat Linux in RTP